-During fiscal 2001, we entered into a long-term contract with Electronic Data Systems (EDS) to provide warehousing and distribution services for our training products and related accessories.
-EDS maintains a facility at the Company's headquarters as well as at other locations throughout North America.
+During fiscal 2001, we entered into a long-term contract with HP Enterprise Services (HP, formerly Electronic Data Services) to provide warehousing and distribution services for our training products and related accessories.
+HP maintains a facility at our headquarters as well as at other locations throughout North America.